stachern/bseu_fm/content/applicants/applicants_eng.md

-title: Applicants
+title: Majors
 slug: en
-category: applicants
+category: applicants/applicants
 tags: [_nav, _eng]
 ---

 <font color="#2860d9">
-**Dear applicants,**

-*the Faculty of Management is waiting for you!*
+**trained at the Faculty of Management**

 </font>

 Who does the faculty of management train?
 First of all, it trains economists-managers for work in various spheres of the National economy at enterprises of all types of ownership.
 For this reason the major “Economics and Management of Enterprise” is the most numerous one at the faculty.
 The major is structured into a number of specializations due to the profile of the knowledge obtained and branch the graduate can work in.